Mesothelioma and Veterans

 U.S. Air Force

-The U.S. Air Force relied on asbestos-based products like brakes, gaskets, and clutches to prevent planes from catching fire.
-U.S. Air Force veterans who worked as pilots and mechanics were at risk of long-term asbestos exposure.
-Air Force bases and vehicles also relied on asbestos.
+The U.S. Air Force used asbestos-containing brakes, gaskets, and clutches to prevent planes from catching fire.
+Many bases that U.S. Air Force veterans served on were also built with asbestos materials.

 U.S. Army